erik-brockbank/rps/README.md

 - The python files `json_to_csv_v1.py`, `json_to_csv_v2.py`, `json_to_csv_sliderData.py`, and `json_to_csv_freeResp.py` each convert the individual data files from json to a single csv output file for analysis (these are in the same directory and have matched names)
 - `cogsci_analysis.R` contains the full analysis for the CogSci 2020 proceedings manuscript.
 - `manuscript_analysis.R` contains the full analysis for manuscript submission.
-- The python files `json_to_csv_v1.py`, `json_to_csv_sliderData.py`, and `json_to_csv_freeResp.py` each convert the individual data files from json to a single csv output file for analysis (these are in the same directory and have matched names)
-- `cogsci_analysis.R` contains the full analysis for the CogSci 2020 proceedings manuscript